 Second, be prepared to open discussion with a short presentation where you are the expert who has done the work to think through this proposal (and are usually also a domain expert) presenting to a room full of C++ experts who are not as familiar with that particular proposal and its domain.
-Don't assume that everyone has deeply read and understood the paper -- most will have looked at it in advance, but there’s a difference between reading on a page and being able to interact with the domain expert in real time with a whiteboard available.
+Don't assume that everyone has deeply read and understood the paper -- most will have looked at it in advance, but there’s a difference between reading on a page and being able to interact with the domain expert in real time.
 A primary goal of the presentation is to ramp up the group and be available to answer questions that they have about the paper.
 The presentation is also your opportunity to “pitch” the key elements and frame the discussion.

 The presentation itself can usually be short, but should be as long as necessary to cover the important points.
 We would suggest trying to summarize things like these, and be prepared with motivating examples if needed to convince the group of a given point:

 - Motivation: What’s the problem?
 Why is it important?
 What are the key issues to be solved and their relative priorities?
 Why solve an issue this particular way?

 - Design tradeoffs: For example, this part could be solved by doing A, B, or C, here are the advantages/disadvantages of each, and so we’re proposing B.

 - Any known open questions: These could include unresolved design choices where we could do A or B or C but haven’t yet decided; for case X we need to get performance data, or need to check that it’s implementable efficiently on Linux; or whatever points you already know need input from the group.